 Not many details have been revealed by the CEO Eugene Kaspersky in his blog post.
 The GUI-less OS – as it appears in the image – has been designed from scratch and Eugene said it doesn’t have “even the slightest smell of Linux”.
 He actually tagged “Kaspersky OS being non-Linux” as one of the three main distinctive features he mentioned.

 The other two features he briefly described are rather fascinating.
-The first feature is that the Kaspersky OS is based on microkernel architecture, which basically means using the minimum amount of ingredients to bake your own operating system.
+The first feature is that the Kaspersky OS is based on microkernel architecture.
 The OS can be custom-designed as per requirements by using different modification blocks.
 This is similar to what Cyanogen Inc. has implemented in the module-based form of Cyanogen Modular OS for smartphones.

 The second distinctive feature is the inbuilt security system which can control application behavior and OS modules.
 It touts Kaspersky OS as practically unhackable, unless a cyber-baddie has a quantum computer – which will be required to crack the digital signature of the platform – at his disposal.